WrestleMania XXVIII

-WrestleMania XXVIII was the 28th annual WrestleMania professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on April 1, 2012, at Sun Life Stadium in Miami Gardens, Florida.
-It is the highest grossing PPV event in professional wrestling history.
+WrestleMania XXVIII was a 2012 professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 28th annual WrestleMania and took place on April 1, 2012, at Sun Life Stadium in Miami Gardens, Florida.
+This was the first WrestleMania held following the end of the original brand extension in August 2011 as well as the first WrestleMania held after the company began to refer to itself solely under the initials of WWE, which took effect just after the prior year's WrestleMania XXVII.

 There were eight matches on the event's card and one pre-show match that was streamed on YouTube.
 The main event saw The Rock defeat John Cena and was advertised a year in advance, being set up in the main event of the previous year's WrestleMania XXVII.
 In other prominent matches, The Undertaker defeated Triple H in a Hell in a Cell match with Shawn Michaels serving as the special guest referee, CM Punk defeated Chris Jericho to retain the WWE Championship, Big Show defeated Cody Rhodes to win the WWE Intercontinental Championship, and in the opening bout, Sheamus defeated Daniel Bryan to win the World Heavyweight Championship in an 18 second match.

-The Rock vs. John Cena match was re-broadcast on NBC and later sent to DVD and Blu-ray, collected under the title of The Rock vs John Cena: Once in a Lifetime.
+The Rock vs. John Cena match was re-broadcast on August 25 2012, on NBC and later issued on DVD and Blu-ray, collected under the title of The Rock vs John Cena: Once in a Lifetime.
 The match was later included in WWE Best PPV Matches of 2012 as the Most Anticipated WrestleMania Match of All Time.
-Despite the "Once in a Lifetime" tagline, the two would wrestle each other again at WrestleMania 29 for the WWE Championship, with Cena emerging victorious.
+Despite the "Once in a Lifetime" tagline, the two would wrestle each other again in the main event of the following year's WrestleMania 29, with Cena emerging victorious and winning the WWE Championship from The Rock.